by Ben T. McFie

 The Infinite Banking Concept (IBC) is outlined in the book Becoming Your Own Banker by R. Nelson Nash.
 My introduction to infinite banking was on a family vacation to San Diego, California in 2005.
 I was only 12 years old when my Dad was reading the book Becoming Your Own Banker, and he was so excited about what he was reading that he was having me and my older brother, who was 14 at that time, sit and listen to excerpts from the book as he read.

-The Infinite Banking Concept is basically the idea that by funding one or more properly designed dividend-paying Whole Life insurance policy(ies) you will have guaranteed access to cash that you can leverage for anything you choose.
+But exactly what is infinite banking?
+The Infinite Banking Concept is basically the idea that by funding one or more properly designed dividend-paying Whole Life insurance policy(ies), you will have guaranteed access to cash that you can leverage for anything you choose.

-Over the next few years, Dad was providing education about the Infinite Banking Concept to so many people that he retired from chiropractic and sold his clinic so that he could spend more time teaching the IBC.
+Over the next few years, Dad provided education about the Infinite Banking Concept to so many people that he retired from chiropractic and sold his clinic so that he could spend more time teaching infinite banking.
 But it wasn’t just Dad’s business.
-Mom was working alongside him, and even as teenagers we started helping however we could.
+Mom was working alongside him, and even as teenagers, we started helping however we could.

 Some agents are willing to cut their commission to design a good policy for the customer, but many agents are not.
 Unfortunately, many life insurance agents told their customers that they were writing an “Infinite Banking Policy” but ended up writing them a bad Whole Life insurance policy, or even worse, some type of Universal Life insurance policy, whether it was a Variable Universal Life insurance policy, or an Indexed Universal Life insurance policy.